Thqrn/ffmpeg-scripts/README.md

 # Interpolater
 Interpolates a video.
 It should be noted that, in most cases, this looks like complete shit.

+# Mask Blur
+Masks a video made with https://github.com/f0e/blur, covering artifacts.
+Designed for Minecraft.
+This is mostly just proof of concept, and doesn't look very good.

 # Metadata
 Extracts some metadata from a file.